The Rise of Remote Sales CRM: Powering Software Sales from Anywhere

 2. Automate Where Possible

-Use workflows to reduce repetitive tasks and free up time for selling.
+Use workflows to minimize repetitive tasks and free up time for selling.

 Connect your CRM with tools like Zoom, Gmail, LinkedIn Sales Navigator, and Slack.

-Hold remote team check-ins employing dashboards to keep deals ahead.
+Hold remote team check-ins using dashboards to keep deals moving forward.

 5. Train Continuously